-Constructing a new manufacturing plant or expanding your current facility can be an exciting, and sometimes frustrating, process.
+Constructing a new manufacturing plant or expanding your current facility can be an exciting and sometimes frustrating process.
 There are plenty of challenges that can arise along the way, so it’s a good idea to be as prepared as possible.
-It is helpful to have a fairly good understanding of the different steps required to plan and manage your construction project—steps that lead up to your being handed the keys and the O&M manuals.
+It is helpful to have a fairly good understanding of the different steps required to plan and manage your construction project—steps that lead up to you being handed the keys and the O&M manuals.

-By understanding the process and by choosing the right industrial contractor to be your building partner, you will be well on your way to a successful project that will meet your expectations, stay within your budget and finish on time.
+By understanding the process and choosing the right industrial contractor to be your building partner, you will be well on your way to a successful construction project that will stay within your budget, finish on time, and meet your expectations.

 1. Location & Land Acquisition